CtrlAltWiz/Pygame-OpenGL-Poly-Shape-Renderer/README.md

 # Pygame-OpenGL-Poly-Shape-Renderer
-This repository contains a Python program that utilizes the Pygame and OpenGL libraries to render 3D models of various polyhedra, including a dodecahedron and an icosahedron.
+A fun Python program that utilizes the Pygame and OpenGL libraries to render 3D models of various polyhedra, including a dodecahedron and an icosahedron.
 These polyhedra can be used in various applications, such as educational demonstrations, game development, or as visual representations of geometric shapes.

 Features